 Hand sanitizer – a friend brought a TON of this.
 It was super helpful during PST.
 Now, 6 months in, I don’t use it as much.
 But in the beginning it was so, so helpful.

-Push pins/thumb tacks – to put photos on your walls
+Push pins/thumb tacks – to put photos on your walls.
+If you’re in Tigray….maybe tape?
+(The houses up there are concrete.)

 Ear plugs – there was one day during PST that the church near me was blasting music for almost 24hrs straight.
-They took about ten 20min breaks.
 It was awful.

 Some of my favorite spices (garlic powder!
-You can find garlic here, but garlic powder is so much easier to use)
+You can find garlic here, but garlic powder is so much easier to use.
+And difficult to find.)

 Grayl water bottle – orange filter.
 Not necessary, but it’s nice to be able to drink sink water at hotels without worrying.